mikerst/mikethomas.design/src/about.md

 Right now, I'm on a planned career break, and am looking for new opportunities to commence over the summer or thereabouts.

-I am currently living the quiet life in South West London with Daria, my amazing, supportive partner.
+I am currently living the quiet life in South West London with my amazing, supportive partner.

 ## Hats